OEUgwi06/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that duplicates the last line of the file iacta
+counts the number of directories and sub-directories in the current directory